mvollmer/pixel-test-log-demo/README.md

 The first argument is a CSS selector that identifies the part of the UI that you want to compare.
 The screenshot will only include that element.
-The secon argument is a arbitrary but unique key for this test point.
+The second argument is an arbitrary but unique key for this test point.
 It is used to name the files that go with it.

 For each such call, there needs to be a reference image in the